MsPerry1/MsPerry1-Excuse-Generator-Project/README.md

 ### How do I include more images in my project?

 Add them inside the `./src/assets/img` folder and import them from any of your JS files.
-E.g: `import "../assets/img/rigo-baby.jpg";`
+E.g: `import "../assets/img/rigo-baby.jpnpm run startg";`

 ### How do I include more JS files?